Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.95 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (195 total, 1.4 per game).
+- White Sox pitchers combine to surrender 195 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Clevinger makes the start for the White Sox, his 20th of the season.
-He is 6-7 with a 3.90 ERA and 87 strikeouts through 101 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw four innings against the Detroit Tigers, allowing eight earned runs while surrendering 12 hits.

 © 2023 Data Skrive.
 All rights reserved.